mjschultz/django-tastefulpy/docs/cookbook.rst

 Pretty-printed JSON Serialization
 ---------------------------------

-By default, Tastypie outputs JSON with no indentation or newlines (equivalent to calling :py:func:`json.dumps` with *indent* set to ``None``).
+By default, Tastefulpy outputs JSON with no indentation or newlines (equivalent to calling :py:func:`json.dumps` with *indent* set to ``None``).
 You can override this behavior in a custom serializer::

     import json
     from django.core.serializers.json import DjangoJSONEncoder
-    from tastypie.serializers import Serializer
+    from tastefulpy.serializers import Serializer

     class PrettyJSONSerializer(Serializer):
         json_indent = 2